devnull-cz/c-prog-lang/modules/2d-array-init.md

 ```

 Note that in C99, you may or may not use a comma (`,`) after the last
 initializer.
-In C89, it was prohibited to use the comman after the last one.
+In C89, it was prohibited to use the comma after the last one.

 Remember that we do not have to set all elements of the row when initializing an
 array, the C compiler will zero out the rest.